sebastian-mora/ruse_website/blogs/private-link/index.md

 ---
-id: private-link
+id: private-link-sharing-internal-services
 previewImageUrl: https://cdn.ruse.tech/assets/ruse-200x200.png
-datePosted: 12-27-2023
+datePosted: 1-04-2024
 description: Sharing internal AWS applications using AWS Private Link
 tags: aws
-title: Securely Sharing AWS Internal Services with Private Link
+title: Sharing AWS Internal Services with Private Link
 ---

 As cloud infrastructures expand, so does the complexity to interconnect services across different accounts securely.
 This challenge is particularly pronounced when dealing with sensitive or proprietary internal services.
-The conventional approach of exposing services to the public internet can unnecessarily introduce a larger attack surface for an organization.
+A conventional approach of exposing services to the public internet can unnecessarily introduce a larger attack surface for an organization.

 Private Link Service Endpoints are a solution provided by AWS that allows for the creation of secure, private connections between Virtual Private Clouds (VPCs) without traversing the public internet.
 When combined with the flexibility and functionality of an Application Load Balancer (ALB), the result is a powerful and secure means of sharing internal services.

-This blog will cover the implementation details and architecture primarily using Terraform, as well as demonstrate the setup.
+This blog will cover the implementation details and architecture primarily using Terraform.
 This will be less of a step-by-step tutorial on configuration.
 For exact configuration steps, refer to the AWS Documentation [LINK].

 ## Why Private Link

 As organizations navigate the intricate web of AWS networking, the choice of a secure communication pattern between accounts becomes pivotal.
 While Virtual Private Network (VPN) connections, Virtual Private Cloud (VPC), and Transit Gateways for interconnecting AWS environments are common, the Private Link Service Endpoint pattern offers unique advantages.
 Unlike VPNs, which often come with the overhead of managing encryption keys and potential latency concerns, Private Link establishes direct, private connections, bypassing the public internet altogether.

 Similarly, while VPC peering provides a straightforward means of connecting VPCs, it lacks granular control over access and traffic that Private Link affords.
-In scenarios where security, reduced latency, and precise control over communication are paramount, the Private Link and ALB pattern emerges as an elegant and powerful solution.

-It's essential to consider the role of Transit Gateways in this context.
-While Transit Gateways are beneficial for certain use cases, they may not be the optimal choice for low complexity and external client scenarios.
-Transit Gateways introduce centralized routing, which may not align with the simplicity required for specific deployments.
+Transit Gateways may not be the optimal choice for low complexity and external client scenarios.
 For external clients, the enhanced security, fine-tuned access controls, and reduced dependency on a centralized gateway offered by the Private Link and ALB pattern make it a more suitable and efficient solution.

-This blog will unravel the intricacies of implementing the Private Link and ALB pattern, providing insights into its efficiency and explaining why it stands out in the realm of secure cross-account communication, especially when compared to Transit Gateways in scenarios with low complexity and external clients.

 ## Implementation

 In this code, I have abstracted the NLB and Service Endpoint configuration into a module that takes a traditional ALB architecture service as input.
 This demonstrates the simplicity to set up this configuration.
 However, in practice, I do not recommend this level of abstraction as it makes the module highly opinionated when it comes to configuration.

 ![arch.png](https://cdn.ruse.tech/imgs/private-link/Private-Link.png)

+Taking a look at the diagram we see we have added a NLB in front of our service.
+Service endpoints require either a Network Load Balancer or Gateway Load Balancer to receive service requests from consumers.

+Now the internal nlb is append to our existing service we can being configuring the service endpoint and accepting connections to our service.

 ````terraform
 // create a mock service fronted by an internal ALB